Before you think about buying a car, read this

 Now first things first, new cars are shiny and smooth to the touch and the car dealers, are even smoother.
-New cars, having higher safety ratings, the latest technology, the higher fuel efficiency, actual warranties, lower maintenance and well, of course, that beloved new car smell.
+New Vehicles, having higher safety ratings, the latest technology, the higher fuel efficiency, actual warranties, lower maintenance and well, of course, that beloved new car smell.
 Could be the better bet for you, if you are willing to pay.
-There is a good reason why the price of a new car is way higher than a used car because it is more reliable.
-You need to think of a new car as a potential partner, you have to see yourself together for the long run.
-If you are making the big investment in purchasing a brand new car from a car dealer, you need to make sure you can see yourself together in a mutual, loving relationship.
+You need to think of a new car as a potential partner; you have to see yourself together for the long run.
+If you are making the big investment and are purchasing a brand new car from a car dealer, you need to make sure you can see yourself together in a mutual, loving relationship.
 If not, then don’t bother.
 Because if a few years down the track, you decide you want something different, and it’s time to sell.
 You will be met by the giant cold wall of depreciation.

 It’s just like the animals in the rainforest, the most beautiful and colourful ones, are often the most poisonous.
 Depreciation occurs as soon as you drive off the lot.
 Estimated around 30% after the first year, follow that with another 10% in both the next two following years and then you might look to expect only $14,999 back from the original $29,999 you paid.
 Depreciation hurts hard and fast and can often leave you questioning the initial investment you made.

 Now used cars, however, are different.
 They may not be pretty, they may not smell good, but it’s our first, and we think they are amazing.
 These cars are, of course, a whole lot cheaper as they have already been hit by depreciation.
 You may pick yourself up an XF Falcon, have some fun with it and then flick it off again a few years later at practically the same price.
 The joys of used cars are that you don’t have to worry as much, as financially, they are safer.
 Or well up front, it may seem like this.